jchristn/RestWrapper/README.md

 A simple C# class library to help simplify REST API requests and responses (RESTful HTTP and HTTPS)

-## New in v2.1.4
+## New in v2.1.5

-- ToString() method on RestRequest
-- Retarget to support .NET Standard 2.0, .NET Core 2.0, and .NET Framework 4.5.1
+- Additional constructors

 ## Test Apps